Poussinou/games/README.md

 # Native

-* [Dungeon Crawl Stone Soup](https://github.com/crawl/crawl) - Single-player roguelike dungeon exploration game with a larger focus on combat compared to other popular roguelikes.
-* [Dungeon Monkey Eternal](https://github.com/jwvhewitt/dmeternal) - Party-based fantasy roguelike role-playing game.
-* [Egoboo](https://github.com/egoboo/egoboo) - Cool 3D dungeon crawling game in the spirit of NetHack.
-* [Flare RPG](https://github.com/clintbellanger/flare-game) - Fantasy action RPG game with its own engine.
-* [Freeablo](https://github.com/wheybags/freeablo) - Open-source implementation of the Diablo I engine.
-* [Monster RPG 2](https://github.com/Nooskewl/monster-rpg-2) - Turn-based J-RPG in a fantasy universe.
-* [NetHack](https://github.com/NetHack/NetHack) - Single-player roguelike dungeon exploration game and one of the most popular games in its genre.
-* [Open MW](https://github.com/OpenMW/openmw) - Reimplementation of the game Morrowind.
-* [The Legend of Zelda: Mystery of Solarus DX](https://github.com/christopho/zsdx) - sequel to The Legend of Zelda: A Link to the Past released on the SNES, written in lua and created with the [Solarus](https://github.com/christopho/solarus) engine
-* [Valyria Tear](https://github.com/Bertram25/ValyriaTear) - Single-player medieval-fantasy 2D J-RPG.

 ## Platform

 * [Captain Holetooth](https://github.com/hirnbix/captain-holetooth) - A fun, explorative and story-driven platformer with minigames.
 Made with the Godot Engine.